DeltaVCode/cr-js-401d4/curriculum/class-12/lab/REPORT.md

 ### Ratings and Reviews
 #### Documentation
 Thoughts go here

-#### Systems Requirements
-Above and beyond 'node' and 'linux', what dependencies or core requirements exist for this framework?
-Can it play at AWS/Heroku?
-Does it require a certain database?

 #### Ramp-Up Projections
 How long would/should it take a team of mid-junior developers to become productive?